rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/32_device-management/324_applying-configuration-on-devices.md

 ## Creating a configuration parameter in YAML file format

   rapyuta.io allows you to add the configuration parameters at every value node including the root node.
-When you hover and click the value node to add a configuration file, you get an option to choose to write the configuration parameter in YAML format or upload the configurations directly from your local machine.
+You can either write the configuration parameter in YAML format or upload the configurations directly from your local machine.

-  In the following procedure, the configuration parameter for a RGV robot is written in YAML format.
+ To create the configuration parameter for a RGV robot in YAML format, create a config parameter, as described [here]().
+For example, create a parameter named **config_1** and perform the following steps:

-  1. Log on to **rapyuta.io** console and on the left navigation bar, click **Configurations>Add New Configuration**.

-  2. In the **Add new configuration** pop-up window, type a name for the configuration and click **Confirm**.
+  1. In the **Add new configuration** pop-up window, type a name for the configuration and click **Confirm**.
 For this example, type the name **config_1**.
     The new configuration name is added to the **Configuration Name** list.
 To configure the root node (configuration name), click **Config_1** from the list.

   3. Hover over **Config_1** and add an attribute as **country**.